RevenueHunt/docs/docs/reference/app-settings.md

     - Assign quizzes to different markets and languges via the [Markets](#markets) tab.
     - Run a catalog sync from the [Catalogue](#catalogue) tab or check when the last sync was completed.
-    - Switch to the legacy V1 version fo the Shop Quiz app from the [Switch to V1](#switch-to-v1) tab.
+    - Switch to the legacy V1 version fo the RevenueHunt app from the [Switch to V1](#switch-to-v1) tab.

 === "WooCommerce"